Music to Encourage Buying Products & More

 • Their personal tastes in music.

-How to Figure Out Which Genre to Play (& How Loud to Play It)
+How to Figure Out Which Genre to Play (and How Loud to Play It)

 By researching how your customer base views your product, your brand personality, and your customers' music genre preferences, you can create the perfect playlist for them.
 There are a few areas to consider.